binaryslav/linux-cheat-notes/linux-notes.md

      unzip file1.zip - to unzip and unpack a zip-file

+     unzip -o \*.zip - to extract all files to the current directory and "-o" is used to override the existing directories(that have the same name/were created beforehand)

      unrar x file1.rar - to unzip a rar-file

      tar -xvf archive.tar -C /tmp - to unzip a file into "/tmp"